Blooming Glen, Pennsylvania

 Blooming Glen is an unincorporated community in Hilltown Township in Bucks County, Pennsylvania, United States.

 History

 Blooming Glen was once known as "Perkasie" for a very short time.
 In the 1870s its name was Moyers Store, as that was the name of the post office, John S. Moyer was the postmaster.
 By the time Moyer died, the name was changed to Blooming Glen.
 William D. Bishop was appointed the next postmaster.

 Geography

 Blooming Glen is located at the intersection of Pennsylvania Route 113 and Blooming Glen Road.

+Demographics

+The United States Census Bureau defined Blooming Glen as a census designated place (CDP) in 2023.